The Problem: House Wrens may destroy eggs and young of other

 acceptable for bluebirds, which prefer at least a scattering of shrubs in the vicinity of

-their nests.
-(For a very detailed discussion of House Wren deterrent issues and
+For a very detailed discussion of House Wren deterrent issues and tactics for bluebird

-tactics for bluebird hobbyists click here for the Sialis web page on the subject.
-This
+hobbyists click here for the Sialis web page on the subject.
+This page mentions

-page mentions "wren guards," which we haven't tried but which might work for Tree
+wren guards, (below) which we haven't tried but which might work for Tree Swallows

 Please don't create clusters of closely-spaced boxes.
 Some peoples' reaction to